caganseyrek/SirPuffin/README.md

 # SirPuffin Calendar

-SirPuffin is a lightweight, cross-platform calendar made with vanilla JavaScript using ElectronsJS Framework.
+SirPuffin is a easy-to-use, cross-platform calendar app made with vanilla JavaScript using ElectronsJS Framework.

 ---